ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 ### Verifiable Randomness Function (VRF)

 #### Portal
-Portal providers a source of randomness on chain (for now on Optimism Goerli, but eventually also on the Optimism mainnet).
+Portal provides a source of randomness onchain (for now on Optimism Goerli, but eventually also on the Optimism mainnet).
 [You can learn how to use it here](https://portal-docs.readthedocs.io/en/latest/user-vrf-docs.html).
 It is a single-transaction pull oracle.